 How do you get an accurate or even semi-accurate idea of the tendencies and preferences and trends of a group of 130 million people?
 There is one way: a poll.

-The problem of course is that voter interviews are not scientific.
-If reporters have a preconceived notion of what their story will be before they even start — and seek out people who will provide the quotes they want – they are in fact the opposite of random.
+Furthermore, if reporters have a preconceived notion of what their story will be before they even start — and seek out people who will provide the quotes they want – they are in fact the opposite of random.

 So one way to earn trust and make these stories more valuable would be for reporters to be more transparent about who they chose to interview, how they found them, and who they chose to quote.